ddadaal/VicBlog-Frontend/src/assets/registerAttention/en.md

-Before registering, you still need to pay attention to the followings.
+Before registering, you need to pay attention to the followings.

 1. Your password will be **ENCRYPTED** and stored on my server without anyone (including me) being able to decrypt it.

 2. Despite the unsecured HTTP connection (since I can't afford a server), your password will first be **IRREVERSIBLY PROCESSED** (How?
 Find it out yourself :D) locally and then send through Internet.
 Even when hackers intercepted your Internet connection, they could not get the original password.
 There is no need to worry about security.